ibm-cloud-docs/hs-crypto/grep11-api-ref.md

 Enterprise PKCS #11 (EP11) over gRPC defines gRPC functions based on the EP11 implementation of the PKCS #11 specification.
 The following function descriptions are created based on the [PKCS #11 specification](http://docs.oasis-open.org/pkcs11/pkcs11-base/v2.40/os/pkcs11-base-v2.40-os.html){: external}, with notes specific to EP11.
 All parameter definitions are in the original form of EP11.
 For more details about EP11, refer to [Enterprise PKCS #11 (EP11) Library structure](https://www.ibm.com/downloads/cas/WXRDPRAN){: external}.

 EP11 function parameters are mapped to the protocol buffer types that can be found in the following functions.
-You can learn more about protocol buffer types [here](https://developers.google.com/protocol-buffers/docs/proto3#scalar){: external}.
+You can learn more about protocol buffer types in [Google Developers](https://developers.google.com/protocol-buffers/docs/proto3#scalar){: external}.

 Because the EP11 library is a subset of the PKCS #11 API library, and GREP11 functions are variants from the corresponding EP11 functions, the corresponding functions of EP11 and PKCS #11 are also listed in the GREP11 function tables for your reference.
 For more details on PKCS #11 and the legal statement, see the [PKCS #11 specification](http://docs.oasis-open.org/pkcs11/pkcs11-base/v2.40/os/pkcs11-base-v2.40-os.html){: external}.
 For details about EP11, see [Enterprise PKCS #11 (EP11) Library structure](https://www.ibm.com/downloads/cas/WXRDPRAN){: external}.
 {: note}

-Enterprise PKCS #11 (EP11) over gRPC supports programming languages such as Golang, JavaScript, and Java.
+Enterprise PKCS #11 (EP11) over gRPC supports any programming languages with a gRPC library.
 At the current stage, only code snippets for Golang are included in the API reference.
 The content will be enriched in later phases.

 <br/>